dkandalov/live-plugin/README.md

 It would be interesting to
 ===========================
  - have nice object tree pattern-matching API for Groovy.
 Or may be there is one and I just don't know about it.
- - use some other language (e.g. Scala or Ruby).
+ - use another language (e.g. Scala or Ruby).
- - go meta.
+ - go meta!
 Rewrite IntelliJEval as its own plugin.
 This is really how it was started (loads of fun with classloaders).
- The old meta-version was too broken to released and two years later was replaced with this.
+ The old meta-version was too broken to be released and two years later was replaced with this.